gulp-cookery/gulp-chef/README.md

 }
 ```

-The plugin property accepts "`string`" and "`function`" value.
+The plugin property accepts `string` and `function` value.
 When string provided, it tries to "`require()`" the module.
-The "`plugin`" keyword expects an optional "`options`" configuration value, and pass to the plugin function if provided.
+The "`plugin`" property expects an optional "`options`" configuration value, and pass to the plugin function if provided.

 You can apply the "`plugin`" keyword to any gulp plugin that takes 0 or 1 parameter and returns a stream or a promise.
 Plugins must be installed using `npm install`.